Thank you for subscribing

 Point Impossible Beach

-If you feel like baring all, Point Impossible Beach (the eastern section of Whites Beach) is a clothing-optional beach spot capped by 10-metre dunes, while keen anglers will love Fisherman’s Beach (located between Darian and Zeally Bay roads).
-The Elephant Walk playground area is also just a stone’s throw away and is one of Torquay’s favourite play and picnic areas.
+Point Impossible Beach (the eastern section of Whites Beach) distinguishes itself as a clothing-optional beach spot capped by 10m dunes.
+Keen anglers will love Fisherman’s Beach (located between Darian and Zeally Bay roads).
+The Elephant Walk playground area is a stone’s throw away and is one of Torquay’s favourite play and picnic areas.

 Bells Beach